reddec/liana/README.md

 # Liana

 Tool to generate HTTP wrapper as golang code.
+Expose your own/legacy code as HTTP API without changes.

 Supports CLI mode and as a library.